Dick Stevens

-Dick Stevens (born February 23, 1948) is a former American football offensive tackle who played five seasons in the National Football League (NFL).
+Dick Stevens (born February 23, 1948) is an American former professional football player who was an offensive tackle for five seasons with the Philadelphia Eagles of the National Football League (NFL).
+He played college football for the Baylor Bears.

 Early life and high school

-Stevens "Tuck" was born and raised in Dublin, Texas, where he attended Dublin High School.
+Stevens "Truck" was born and raised in Dublin, Texas, where he attended Dublin High School.
 He was named All-District at both end and defensive tackle for three consecutive seasons and was named All-State and an All-American as a senior.
 Stevens was recruited by every school in the Southwest Conference and opted to play at Baylor where his uncle, Gordon Hollon, had played.

 College career

 Stevens played defensive tackle on Baylor's freshman team before moving to offensive tackle.
 In his three years as a letterman, the Bears won four total games.
 Stevens was a unanimous All-SWC selection as a junior and was named a preseason All-American going into his senior year.
 He missed part of his senior season sue to a knee injury.
 Stevens was inducted into the Baylor Athletic Hall of Fame in 2014.